Hi, GWC students,

 Q. Can I cancel?

 A. Yes.
 Students are allowed two cancellations per semester.
-The cancellation must be made by logging in to your GWC WC-Online account and completing the cancellation.
-You must cancel at least 2 hours before your tutorial time.
+You must complete the cancellation by logging in to your GWC WCOnline account and selecting and cancelling the appropriate tutorial.
+You must cancel at least 1 hour before your tutorial time.

 Q. What happens if I skip a session without cancelling, or if I cancel late, or if I cancel more than twice?